Freelancers in France: Your homework before 2025

 Here’s your 1st homework:

-• For Micro-entrepreneurs add up your turnover so far this year (using the calendar year)
+• For Micro-entrepreneurs add up your turnover so far this year, using the calendar year.

 • For incorporated businesses add up your turnover so far this fiscal year.

-• Compare this turnover to the VAT threshold
+• Compare this turnover to the VAT threshold.

 What are the VAT thresholds?

-• If you are in your first business year €36,800 for services and 91,900€ for products/shops/e-commerce.
+• If you are in your first business year €36,800 for services and 91,900€ for buy-o-resell, shops and e-commerce.

 • From your 2nd year in business, your yearly VAT threshold goes up to 39,100€ for services and 101,000€ for products.

 • Warning: The VAT thresholds will change in 2025!
 I know…more to come on this soon.
+Subscribe to my newsletter to keep up-do-date.

 This homework is specific to micro entrepreneurs only.
 Check out your turnover threshold.
 There are 2 super important rules, which are very important if you want to remain a micro entrepreneur next year:

-Rule #1 = the maximum yearly turnover threshold.
+Rule #1 = The maximum yearly turnover threshold.

 You may already know that your turnover is capped in year one.
-This means that if you go above this threshold by 1€, next year you will be switched to Entreprise IndividuelleI réel simplifié.
+This means that if you go above this threshold by 1€, next year you will be switched to Entreprise Individuelle réel simplifié.
 Make sure you track your yearly turnover so far this year to avoid any bad surprises.
 The good news is that after your first year in business, you can go way above this turnover threshold for two consecutive years without having to come out of the micro Entrepreneur.
-This may change in 2025 with the new loi de finance.
+This may change in 2025 with the new budget called loi de finance.

-Rule #2 = the pro-rata rule.
+Rule #2 = The pro-rata rule.

 This rule is the toughest one and most people don't even know about it.
 There is a pro-rata rule for your first year in business.
 This means that, for instance, for a service-based activity, the maximum yearly turnover threshold is 77,700€ for a full year.
 But we’ll be using the pro-rata rule if you start your business halfway through the year.
 For instance, if you created your business on 1st January 2024 as a coach, you have 77,700€ turnover.
 But if you create on the 1st of July, you only have 39 063€ max for this year.